Evergreen (Westlife song)

 "Evergreen" is a song co-written by Jörgen Elofsson, Per Magnusson and David Kreuger, and originally recorded by Irish boy band Westlife.
 The song appears on their album World of Our Own (2001).
-It was composed in the traditional verse–chorus form in C major, with nand members Shane Filan and Brian McFadden's vocal ranging from the chords of F#3 to B4.
+It was composed in the traditional verse–chorus form in C major, with band members Shane Filan and Brian McFadden's vocal ranging from the chords of F#3 to B4.